barryhughes1/lightning-checkbox-group/README.md

 AND SAVE!

-4. Add the following to the controller of the 'CheckboxGroup' component
+STEP 44.
+Add the following to the controller of the 'CheckboxGroup' component

 ```
 ({